germsvel/germsvel.github.io/_drafts/tests-as-counselors-of-design.md

 I’ll break the ways tests are part of my workflow into four camps: tests are tools for understanding, counselors of design, drivers of implementation, and pillars of refactoring.

+In this post we’ll look at how they are counselors of the design.

 # Counselors of Design

 One of the great benefits of tests is that they are the first piece of code that interacts with our application.